NEW: The FBI worked closely with Canadian authorities, the White House says

 So who are these two suspects, and what were they doing?

-Authorities have not released much detail about the men, including their nationalities or how long they'd been in Canada, beyond that they weren't Canadian citizens.
+Authorities have not released much detail about the men, including their nationalities or how long they’d been in Canada, beyond that they were not Canadian citizens.

-He was conducting research on nanosensors, which are used primarily for medical treatments or to build other nanoproducts, such as computer chips, she said.
+He was a student at the National Institute of Scientific Research and was conducting research on nanosensors, which are used primarily for medical treatments or to build other nanoproducts, she said.

 “He seemed like a normal student,” said Martineau.